Quick Facts: Earning an Ed.D. in Maryland

 Private Maryland Universities

 Looking for the prestige factor?
 Johns Hopkins University is an active member of the CPED initiative and a school with a superb reputation for education.
 The School of Education is often ranked as one of the top 20 in the USA.
-The Online Ed.D. is available in a variety of unique areas of interest, including Urban Leadership.
+The Online Ed.D. is available in a variety of unique areas of interest, including urban leadership; entrepreneurial leadership; learning design and technology; or neurodiversity and neuroeducation.
 These offerings tend to attract students from around the globe.
 This program also features a unique Doctoral Dossier comprised of faculty-mentored research projects.
 See the academic catalog for more details on the Dossier process.

 Note: If these options don’t appeal, our overview of online Ed.D. programs contains a listing of online doctorates in every state, plus our rankings of the top Doctor of Education programs.